Why is Acamprosate Calcium Prescribed?

 - No known drug interactions with other medications or substances.

-- Actively reduces urge and cravings for and dependence on alcohol, by reacting with neurotransmitters in the brain, rather than reducing the pleasurable effects of alcohol or creating negative side effects from alcohol use.
+- Actively reduces urge and cravings for and dependence on alcohol by reacting with neurotransmitters in the brain, rather than reducing the pleasurable effects of alcohol or creating adverse side effects from alcohol use.

 If there is a possibility of becoming pregnant, use an effective method of birth control while taking acamprosate.
-If you miss a menstrual period, report this to your doctor at once and take a pregnancy test.
-If you become pregnant, you will need to inform your doctor to discuss ongoing treatment options.
+If you miss a menstrual period, immediately report this to your doctor and take a pregnancy test.
+If you become pregnant, you must inform your doctor to discuss ongoing treatment options.

 Your doctor will help you abstain from alcohol during pregnancy.
-Your health should be monitored throughout your pregnancy, as should the health of your baby after delivery.
-Even though acamprosate should not be used during pregnancy, animal studies have not shown any ill effects, nor is there evidence that acamprosate causes birth defects.
+Your health should be monitored throughout your pregnancy, as should your baby’s health after delivery.
+Even though acamprosate should not be used during pregnancy, animal studies have not shown any ill effects, nor is there evidence that acamprosate causes congenital disabilities.

-There is no problem with participating in support groups such as Alcoholics Anonymous, Smart Recovery, Refuge Recovery, Celebrate Recovery, while taking this medication.
+Furthermore, there is no problem with participating in support groups such as Alcoholics Anonymous, Smart Recovery, Refuge Recovery, and Celebrate Recovery while taking this medication.
 Acamprosate is most likely to be effective for you if your goal is to quit drinking altogether.